Touchstone Talks: Ep 3 - What's Your Number?

 that that business owner

-of being one of their top clients
+being one of their top clients

 and getting that white glove service

-that they need, that
+that they need that they

-they that they need and want and deserve?
+that they need and want in reserve?

 Probably not there.
 Right.

-So what we found is that, you know, folks
+is that, you know, folks sell

-sell their business, you know, for five,
+their business, you know, for five,

 ten, $15 million.

-It happens more often than not.
+It happens more often than not, right?

 So the majority of their wealth is tied up

-in their business and rightfully so.
+in their business, and rightfully so.

 That's that's where they've reinvested

-You know blood sweat and tears.
+you know, blood, sweat and tears.

-And that's kind of
+And that's kind of what ends up happening.

 So if there is not a strong alignment